-- Tutorial, guidance and counseling services for students enrolled in the PSSSP or the UCEPP;
+- Tutorial, guidance and counselling services for students enrolled in the PSSSP or the UCEPP;

-- Application and assessment fees are not eligible expenditures.
+- Application and assessment fees are not eligible for expenditures.

 - The living allowances will be paid in Canadian dollars regardless of the location of the institution.